-- (a) Seawalls alter sediment movement along beaches and estuaries and can cause erosion problems in some areas and deposition problems in others - (b) Sand dunes and dune vegetation are being destroyed by development, vehicles, and trampling by people and animals - (c) Some land uses and earthworks can cause increased rates of sedimentation in low energy receiving environments, smothering aquatic life, for example in Porirua Harbour.

-4. Public access to and along the coastal marine area, lakes and rivers
+- (a) Seawalls alter sediment movement along beaches and estuaries and can cause erosion problems in some areas and deposition problems in others. - (b) "Sand dunes and dune vegetation can be significantly affected by inappropriate development, vehicles, and trampling by people and animals". - (c) Some land uses and earthworks can cause increased rates of sedimentation in low energy receiving environments, smothering aquatic life, for example in Porirua Harbour. - 4.
+Public access to and along the coastal marine area, lakes and rivers (shared with Issue 4 in section 3.4)